138+ orders placed in your location

 Overview

-Sex hormone-binding globulin (SHBG) is a protein produced by the liver.
+Sex hormone-binding globulin (SHBG) is a protein synthesised by the liver.
 It helps transport hormones like testosterone, dihydrotestosterone (DHT) and oestradiol in the blood in their biologically inactive forms.
-When your SHBG levels fluctuate, the number of hormones available for your body’s use can be affected.
+When your SHBG levels fluctuate, the number of hormones available for your body’s use can get affected.

 SHBG monitors and controls how much of the three hormones testosterone, dihydrotestosterone (DHT) and oestradiol need to be delivered to the body’s tissues.
 In the absence of the sex hormone-binding globulin, these hormones will not be sent to their respective body tissues for use.
 Testosterone excess or a lack of it can cause problems in the individual.
-The sex hormone-binding globulin is essential for maintaining proper testosterone activity in the body.
+The sex hormone-binding globulin is essential for adequate and proper use of testosterone.

 The Sex hormone-binding Globulin Test measures the level of sex hormone-binding globulin in the blood and helps evaluate testosterone deficiency and testosterone excess.